-Goda, who had already started to walk ahead of her, stopped suddenly and turned her head.
-“Get up,” she said, her voice low in her throat, just loud enough for Kanna to hear.
+Goda, who had already started to walk ahead of her, stopped suddenly and tightened the slack of the rope.
+“Get up,” she said, her voice low in her throat, just loud enough for Kanna to hear over the storm.
 “Get onto your feet like you have some dignity, or I really will treat you like a dog.”

 When they both ducked into the shallow cave, Goda sat near the threshold and was careful to snake the rope away from the fire.
-She pulled the front of her robes tightly closed, hid her arms underneath the layers, turned her gaze squarely towards the flames.
-Kanna collapsed at the opposite side of the fire and looked across at Goda with a bit of expectation, but the woman had already begun to ignore her.
+She pulled the front of her robes tightly closed, hid her arms underneath the layers, then turned her gaze squarely towards the coals.
+Kanna collapsed at the opposite side of the fire, glancing across the flames with nervous expectation, but the woman had already begun to ignore her.

-“I want you to cut me from the rope,” Kanna said after a moment.
+“I want you to cut me from the rope,” Kanna finally said.

-“It’s fine to want things,” Goda answered, but she didn’t look up at Kanna.
+“It’s fine to want things,” Goda answered, but she didn’t look up.
 Her dark eyes had grown blank, merely mirrors that reflected the glow of the fire.